hoeyi/hoeyi/README.md

 ## About me
 - 🔭 I'm currently working on applications for financial reporting
-- 👯 I’m looking to learn all that can be learned in a lifetime

 ## Projects
 * [Ozym](/../../../Ozym): A web-application for recording and reporting spending and investing activity.
 Built using Blazor, ASP.NET Core, and Entity Framework Core.